DenTelezhkin/DTCollectionViewManager/README.md

 ### Custom storage classes

 DTCollectionViewManager 2.0 introduces support for custom data storage classes.
 Current storage classes have been extracted to separate project and are used as a dependency.
+Two data storage classes are supported by default.

 ##### Memory storage